-- The IT Strategy, which has been developed to plan the cost of replacing IT hardware and software to ensure effective service delivery. - The Asset Management Plan, which provides forecasts of necessary capital investment in the Council's land and property portfolio and provides information on assets which are surplus to requirements and can be disposed of to raise capital resources. - The Housing Strategy, which provides details on the delivery of housing services within Carlisle including Supporting Vulnerable People, Decent Homes (including Empty Properties), Affordability and Balancing the Housing Market.
-There are significant financial implications relating to this Strategy with approximately £1.25m currently built into the Capital Strategy projections for 2008/09.
-In addition there are capital resources to support Private Sector Renewal currently set at £849,000 per annum which will be reviewed following the recent guidance received in relation to the Disabled Facilities Grant (DFG) allocation, the new arrangements regarding the removal of the 60:40 funding split and the pilot scheme on the un-ring fencing of DFG funding.
-The current Housing Strategy comes to an end during 2009/10.
+- The IT Strategy, which has recently been reviewed as part of the ICT Shared Service and is developed to plan the cost of replacing IT hardware and software to ensure effective service delivery. - The Asset Management Plan, which provides forecasts of necessary capital investment in the Council's land and property portfolio and provides the policy on assets which are surplus to requirements and can be disposed of to raise capital resources. - The Housing Strategy, which provides details on the delivery of housing services within Carlisle including Supporting Vulnerable People, Decent Homes (including Empty Properties), Affordability and Balancing the Housing Market.
+There are significant financial implications relating to this Strategy with approximately £900,000 currently built into the Capital Strategy projections from 2010/11 to 2013/14.
+In addition there are capital resources to support Private Sector Renewal currently set at £1.249million per annum.